Dick & Dom in da Bungalow: Production

-McCourt and Wood met whilst presenting CBBC's in-vision links from Studio TC9 at BBC Television Centre in West London, and were invited to create a new Saturday morning show to air on CBBC's new digital channel after establishing themselves as a double act.
+McCourt and Wood met while presenting CBBC's in-vision links from Studio TC9 at BBC Television Centre in West London, and were invited to create a new Saturday morning show to air on CBBC's new digital channel after establishing themselves as a double act.
 The name in da Bungalow was suggested by the BBC as a parody of Ali G Indahouse, and aired directly against SM:TV Live with H and Claire from Steps, and The Saturday Show on BBC One with Fearne Cotton and Simon Grant.
 After six months, da Bungalow had half a million viewers and moved to BBC One in 2003.

 Controversies

 The BBC upheld a complaint in August 2004 against Wood and McCourt appearing nearly naked in promotions for the show on the CBBC Channel, deeming the material as beyond acceptable standards.

-In September 2004, Ofcom said that the show breached children's programming regulations when Dominic Wood wore a t-shirt with the wording "Morning Wood", a slang term for erections.
+In September 2004, Ofcom said that the show breached children's programming regulations when Dominic Wood wore a T-shirt with the wording "Morning Wood", a slang term for erections.
 He said that it was merely a reference to the morning timeslot and his surname.
 The BBC said that its producers made an error in not objecting to the shirt.

-In January 2005, Peter Luff, then the Conservative MP for Mid Worcestershire, complained about the program and its website for scatological content to then-Culture Secretary Tessa Jowell during a session in the House of Commons, and criticised the role of the BBC as a public broadcaster of such content.
-The BBC responded that the show was entertainment for children 8-12 and was well-liked by that demographic, but may not appeal to adults.
-Luff's attack on the show was frequently parodied in the subsequent episode, aired on 22 January 2005; particularly in a segment titled 'Question Muck', inspired by the long running UK topical debate programme Question Time, with a panel of fictional guests that included a ball of fluff called 'Rt Hon.
+In January 2005, Conservative MP Peter Luff complained about the programme and its website for scatological content to Culture Secretary Tessa Jowell during a session in the House of Commons, and criticised the role of the BBC as a public broadcaster of such content.
+The BBC responded that the show was entertainment for children aged 8–12 and was well-liked by that demographic, but may not appeal to adults.
+Luff's attack on the show was frequently parodied in the subsequent episode, aired on 22 January 2005, particularly in a segment titled "Question Muck", inspired by the long-running UK topical debate programme Question Time, with a panel of fictional guests that included a ball of fluff called 'Rt Hon.
 Pieceof Fluff MP'.